-The key points to making this shot look good are to have a good background, good lighting and set the camera at about chest height.
-Also be careful not to have the camera too far away that it becomes hard to see what the guitarist is doing.
+The key points to making this shot look good are to have a good background, good lighting, and set the camera at about chest height.
+Be careful not to have the camera too far away that it becomes hard to see what the guitarist is doing.

 Over headstock: this angle can look good when playing lower down the fretboard.
 Think of this angle as more of a performance angle because it can make it hard for the viewer to clearly see what you are playing.